 The vast majority of foods contain sugar, or are converted into glucose by the body.
 This glucose is necessary for the cells as food, and especially for the brain that consumes about 20% of our energy production.
 However, muscles, red blood cells, nervous system, retina, etc. they need glucose to function properly.

 The negative effects of sugar consumption come mainly from several circumstances.

 El refined sugar It is extracted from cane and processed to remove impurities with acids and a form of calcium to whiten it.
-Once processed they are eliminated in the process, many of its vitamins, minerals and fibers essential for the body.
-And once the body it metabolizes it, but it does so in an inappropriate way, contributing to the oxidation of cells (aging) and poor absorption by the body.
+Once processed, many of its essential vitamins, minerals and fibers for the body are eliminated in the process.
+And once the body metabolizes it, but it does so in an inappropriate way, contributing to the oxidation of cells (aging) and poor absorption by the body.
 This malabsorption is what causes obesity, and its consequences on the body in how it affects the production of insulin, and its quality, leading to the development of diabetes

 On the other hand, there are artificial sweeteners, which although some claim to come from natural sugar, actually contain a number of filler chemicals such as chlorine, which are also absorbed by the body, to the point that many studies still point out that when not being able to be eliminated can be carcinogenic.

 Stevia, one of the last sweeteners to be commercialized, has been used by mankind naturally for many years as a plant sweetener.
 It is 100% natural, and no chemicals are added in its processing.
 It has a very low glycemic index, contributes a minimum amount of calories to the body.

 El agave It is also a sweetener that is being used more frequently every day because it also comes from a plant, and in its processing no chemicals are added that affect its absorption by the cells of the body.